mfouesneau/academic-website-sandbox/content/project/gaia-unlimited/index.md

 ---
 title: Gaia Unlimited
-subtitle: Who is In, and Who is Not?
+summary: Who is In, and Who is Not?
 Determining the Gaia Survey Selection Function
 tags:
 - Gaia
 - selection function